tweag/python-monorepo-example/content/blog/2019-02-28-jupyter-with.md

 Under the hood, we use the [Nix][nix] package manager, which enables us to build up such composable environments with simplicity.
 The Jupyter environments can also be containerized with a single Nix command as a Docker image.
-Such Docker images can then be served with [JupyterHub][JupyterHub] to give multiple users access to a well-defined reproducible environment.
+Such Docker images can then be served with [JupyterHub][jupyterhub] to give multiple users access to a well-defined reproducible environment.
 With this setup, installation of a Jupyterlab environment with multiple kernels such as in the following image is easy and robust:

 <a href="../img/posts/jupyter-kernels.png">